alan-david-223/alan-david-223/README.md

 I'm studying development for mobile Apps at the Universidad de La Matanza.
 Although i'm inexperienced, I'm currently looking for my first job and reinforce all the knowledge I already got from my first year at Unlam.

-## Skills:
+## Currently learning:
-- I’m currently learning: Java, HTML, CSS, and SQL
+-Java
+-HTML
+-CSS
+-SQL

 ## I'm working on:
 -Learning to code games through the Godot engine.